Surjectivity of the total Clifford invariant and Brauer dimension: Line bundle-valued quadratic forms and even Clifford algebras

-A quadratic form $(\EE,q,\LL)$ of rank $n=2m$ on $X$ is \linedef{metabolic} is there exists a locally direct summand $\FF \to \EE$ of rank $m$ such that the restriction of $q$ to $\FF$ is zero.
-Any choice of such $\PP$ is a \linedef{lagrangian}.
-For example, $\PP$ and $\HHom(\PP,\LL)$ are lagrangians of the hyperbolic form $H_\LL(\PP)$.
-Example~\ref{ex:hyperbolic} gives an explicit formula for the even Clifford algebras of hyperbolic forms; these formulas, however, do not persist for (nonsplit) metabolic quadratic forms, a phenomenon already apparent when $\LL=\OO_X$ (see \cite{knus_ojanguren:metabolic}).
-However, we can still prove that $\CliffAlg_0$ is a product of split Azumaya algebras.
+The formula for the even Clifford algebra of a hyperbolic form given in Example~\ref{ex:hyperbolic} does not persist to (nonsplit) metabolic quadratic forms, a phenomenon already apparent when $\LL=\OO_X$; see \cite{knus_ojanguren:metabolic}.
+However, the main result of this section is that $\CliffAlg_0$ is still a product of split Azumaya algebras.

 \begin{theorem} Let $(\EE,q,\LL)$ be a metabolic quadratic form of rank $n=2m$ on a scheme $X$.
 Any choice of lagrangian $\FF \to \EE$ induces a natural choice of vector bundles $\MM^+$ and $\MM^-$ of rank $2^{m-1}$, an $\OO_X$-algebra isomorphism